steamlab-dev/steam-client/README.md

 ### Credential Login

 Credential login is a two-step flow.
-If Steam Guard is required, pass a `Promise<string>` as the second argument.
-Resolve it with the code when it becomes available.
+Pass a `Promise<string>` as the second argument so the client can await a Steam Guard code if Steam requests one during sign-in.
+Resolve it with the device or email code when it becomes available.

 ```ts
 // Listen for the type of guard required